 Ecological Features: These potentially important ecological features include wetlands, riparian areas, valuable agricultural soils, and wildlife corridors.
 These areas may not be appropriate for additional development, and should be considered when area structure plans and conceptual schemes are created or amended.

+Sourcewater protection is of particular concern when identifying and protecting ecological features.
 Section 3.5 contains policies for development in and near ecological features.